Natasha2001/Image_Steganography/README.md

 ### Algorithm
 ##### Algorithm to embed the image:-
-Step 1: Read cover image and split into its RGB(red, green, blue) channels(the original DWT works on the cover image itself but in order to enhance security we have split it into RGB and then performed the operations).</br>
+Step 1: Read cover image and split it into its RGB(red, green, blue) channels(the original DWT works on the cover image itself but in order to enhance security we have split it into RGB and then performed the operations).</br>
-Step 2: Read secret image and split into its RGB(red, green, blue) channels(the original DWT works on the secret image itself but in order to enhance security we have split it into RGB and then performed the operations).</br>
+Step 2: Read the secret image and split it into its RGB(red, green, blue) channels(the original DWT works on the secret image itself but in order to enhance security we have split it into RGB and then performed the operations).</br>
 Step 3: Each channel of the cover image is then decomposed using DWT into 4 non-overlapping sub-bands.These are LL (approximation coefficients), LH (vertical details), HL (horizontal details) and HH(diagonal details).
 The division is done by employing Haar filters.
 Step 4: Secret image is also disintegrated into four sub-bands (LL, LH, HL, HH).
-Step 5: Information contained in the LL sub-band of secret image is embedded into LL bands of cover image.
+Step 5: Information contained in the LL sub-band of the secret image is embedded into LL bands of the cover image.
 Step 6: Inverse transformation (IDWT) is performed to merge the sub-bands.
 Step 7: The RGB channel images are then merged to form the stego image.

 ##### Algorithm to retrieve the image:-
 Step 1: Read stego image and cover image.</br>
-Step 2: Stego and cover image is split into its RGB(red, green, blue) channels.</br>
+Step 2: Stego and the cover image are split into its RGB(red, green, blue) channels.</br>
 Step 3: Each channel of the cover image is then decomposed using DWT into 4 non-overlapping sub-bands.These are LL (approximation coefficients), LH (vertical details), HL (horizontal details) and HH(diagonal details).
 The division is done by employing Haar filters.
 Step 4: Stego image is also disintegrated into four sub-bands (LL, LH, HL, HH).
 Step 5: Information contained in the LL sub-band of stego image is retrieved using the cover image and stego image.
 Step 6: Inverse transformation (IDWT) is performed to merge the LL sub-band of stego image and LH,HL,HH sub-band of stego image.
 Step 7: The RGB channel images are then merged to form the secret image.

-### Implementaion
+### Implementation
 ##### To embed the image:-
 * Change the directory to [Embed Image](https://github.com/Natasha2001/Image_Steganography/tree/main/DWT/EmbedImage)
 * Save the cover image with the name cover_img
 * Save the secret image with the name secret_img
 * Run the notebook
-* The image with the image hidden will be saved in the same directory with name "img_with_secret.png"
+* The image with the image hidden will be saved in the same directory with the name "img_with_secret.png"

 ##### To retrieve the image:-
 * Change the directory to [Retrieve Image](https://github.com/Natasha2001/Image_Steganography/tree/main/DWT/RetrieveImage)